Urban Forestry Program

 The Urban Forestry Program includes several distinct plans and projects, described in more detail below.
 The first step was a tree inventory, which was completed in the spring of 2023 through a grant from the Department of Natural Resources Urban and Community Forestry Program.
 An interactive map can be viewed by clicking the link below.

-The next step is a Planting Prioritization Plan, Tree Management Plan, and Tree Planting Standards.
-An update to the City's tree code will also be completed later in 2024.
+The Urban Forestry Plan was then adopted by the City Council in 2023.
+An update to the City's tree code will then be completed in 2024 and 2025.
 This update is expected to establish a tree mitigation fund and an additional plan for how the funds will be utilized.
 Plant species for all work within the right-of-way will be included to ensure the right plants are being located in the right area to maximize the benefits of the plants and for low maintenance, environmental sustainability, and visual appeal.
 It will work in conjunction with the Complete Streets Project to require attractive streetscapes that are easy to maintain.

 Why Urban Forestry?